Capillary/ecom-api-document/source/includes/_order.md

-RefundAmount | float | Total amount to be refunded to the customer (once the item return is initiated) RefundedAmount | float | Actual amount refunded to the customer ConfirmedRefundAmount | float | Refund amount confirmed by the staff (at the warehouse) IsSelfShip | boolean | If the order shipment is handled by marketplace such as Amazon or Flipkart specify `False`, if the shipment is handled by the merchant itself, specify `True`
+RefundAmount | float | Total amount to be refunded to the customer (once the item return is initiated) RefundedAmount | float | Actual amount refunded to the customer ConfirmedRefundAmount | float | Refund amount confirmed by the staff (at the warehouse) IsSelfShip | enum | `Yes` if the user will ship the return package to the merchant, `No` if the merchant has to pickup the package from the user
 ShipmentId | int | Unique id of the return shipment ReturnRequestShipmentDetails | obj | Details of each return item CourierName | string | Name of the courier service chosen for return shipment